 At The Franklin Institute, we provide an environment that is as nurturing as it is dynamic.
 Our team-oriented approach allows for ample learning and career growth opportunities.
 We think you will find the Institute offers the ideal atmosphere in which to best use your skills and talents.
 We are eager for your input, ideas, and inspiration.

-The Director of Education Programs will be responsible for all aspects of design, development, and implementation of education programs for informal and formal settings.
-The successful candidate will lead a team that collaborates with other departments across the organization.
-The successful candidate will play a lead role in the execution of on-site and digital education experiences for local, regional, and national contexts.
+The Director of Education Programs will play a vital role in setting the future direction of education programs at The Franklin Institute.
+The successful candidate will be responsible for leading all aspects of the design, development, and implementation of programs for informal and formal settings, as well as digital education experiences for local, regional, and national contexts.
 The Director of Education Programs will also be responsible for:

-- Business planning and fundraising (e.g. grant writing)
+- Business planning and fundraising (e.g. grant writing and donor solicitations)

 - Flexibility to assume duties as assigned related to education programming